 Reduce dependency on providers

-Reduce of quality problems or defects
+Reduce quality problems or defects.

-To facilitate the make-or-buy decision-making process, the matrix below provides a good overview of when the IT service should be outsourced or when they should better be provided in-house.
+To facilitate the make-or-buy decision-making process, the matrix below provides a good overview of when the IT service should be outsourced or when it should better be provided in-house.

-Make-or-buy decision matrix (based on Johanning, 2019)
+Make-or-buy Decision Matrix (based on Johanning, 2019)